Dolly Dearest: Home media

 Dolly Dearest was released on VHS in the United States on January 1, 1998 via Lionsgate Home Entertainment on September 20, 2005 which is available only in a 1.33:1 (4:3) aspect ratio, while the only special feature is a trailer.

 In March 2020, it was announced that the film will be released on Blu-ray via Vinegar Syndrome on May 26, 2020.
 The new remaster will contain a new 2K restoration, special features including interviews from actors Denise Crosby and Ed Gale, reversible cover art, original aspect ratio (1.85:1) and SDH English subtitles.

 Reception

 Critical response

-Critical reception for Dolly Dearest was mostly negative, with DVD Verdict writing that "aside from a handful of fun moments, there's nothing much here to separate it from the lineup of Child's Play clones it dwells among."
-Variety praised Hutson's performance but criticized the movie's "clutzy dialogue".
+Critical reception for Dolly Dearest was mostly panned, with DVD Verdict writing that "aside from a handful of fun moments, there's nothing much here to separate it from the lineup of Child's Play clones it dwells among."
+Variety praised Hutson's performance but criticized the movie's "klutzy dialogue".
 DVD Talk panned the film, saying "in the 'killer doll' subgenre of stupid horror flicks, Dolly Dearest may very well be the most moronic".
-The Austin Chronicle also reviewed the movie, giving Dolly Dearest 2 1/2 out of 5 stars.
+The Austin Chronicle also reviewed the movie, giving Dolly Dearest 2.5 out of 5 stars.